I had a client a long time ago who was living in a senior home with a very tiny dog.

 Why would a dog look at a human like that?

-Usually, this happens when the human is displaying a lot of soft emotional energy towards the dog all the time, is always indulging the dog no matter what the dog does, always communicating with the dog in a highly humanized fashion, and could never stop fussing about the dog in an obsessive manner.
+Usually, this happens when the human is displaying a lot of soft emotional energy towards the dog all the time, is always indulging the dog no matter what the dog does, is always communicating with the dog in a highly humanized fashion, and is always fussing about the dog in an obsessive manner.

 To the dog, the human is a free vending machine of treats, praise, freedom, and affection.

 As the human dispenses the “candies” to the dog all day, the human feels very good so she becomes addicted and keeps dispensing more and more.